nilis24/physics.h/CONTRIBUTING.md

 2. Ask to us if you can be assigned to the issue and wait for our answer

-> Note:
->
-> You can only be assigned to the issue if you have created it.

 **if we assigned to you the issue, then:**

 3. Fork the project, clone your fork, and configure the remotes: